Overview

 Accessibility

-- The seasonal tour train can accommodate wheelchairs and folded buggies.
+- The seasonal tour train accepts wheelchairs and folded buggies.

-Nearby Attractions A short drive or train ride brings you to Cobh’s Titanic Experience, Spike Island historic forts, and Cork City’s vibrant cultural scene.
-For overnight stays, the five‑star Sheraton Fota Island Resort and Golf Spa offers luxury accommodation on the same island.
+A short drive or train ride brings you to Cobh’s Titanic Experience, Spike Island’s historic forts, and Cork City’s vibrant cultural scene.
+For an overnight stay, the five‑star Sheraton Fota Island Resort and Golf Spa offers luxury accommodation on the same island.

 Plan your visit early, secure tickets online, and enjoy a day where wildlife, education and Irish hospitality meet on the tranquil shores of Fota Island.